Eglinton East LRT: Standalone line

 By 2022, city planning staff had concluded a through-service connection at Kennedy station was not feasible as an EELRT tunnel would be only 2 m above the SSE tunnel at Kennedy station, and the SSE tunnel structure would not be strong enough to safely support an EELRT tunnel above it.
 Thus, city staff proposed a "distinct-service concept" for the EELRT.
 Doing so would result in lower construction costs, a shorter construction period, fewer private property impacts and design flexibility.
 With this flexibility, the EELRT would not need to conform to Line 5's technology, operations, and maintenance requirements.
 The city could choose another type of light-rail vehicle and would use the Conlins Yard as the line's maintenance and storage facility.
 Previously considered tunnels between Kennedy station and Midland Avenue and under Kingston Road would be replaced by surface alignments.
-The line could also be extended farther to the under-construction terminus of the Line 2 Scarborough extension at Sheppard Avenue and McCowan Road.
+The line could also be extended farther to the under-construction terminus of the Line 2 Scarborough extension at Sheppard Avenue and McCowan Road, where it could also meet with an extended Line 4.

 By May 2022, the estimated cost of the EELRT is $3.9 billion, with an expected opening in the early to mid-2030s.
 A July 2022 TTC report and a May 2023 city presentation referred to the proposed EELRT as Line 7 and gave the line a mint green colour.

 By the end of 2023, the high-level design was expected to be completed, along with a draft of the environmental project report (EPR) and the start of the transit project assessment process (TPAP).
 Public consultation began in May 2023.